Richard Castle: Family life

 Castle has sole custody of his daughter, Alexis.
 As a result of his own experiences being raised by a nanny, he insisted on raising her himself, made easier by the fact that he works from his large loft apartment shared with his mother.
 Alexis sometimes seems more mature and responsible than her father, parenting him.
 Richard takes great care of her, but also likes to play with her.

 Castle also plays regular poker games with fellow authors James Patterson, Stephen J. Cannell, Michael Connelly, and Dennis Lehane.
 When Cannell died in 2010, a fictional mystery writer was invited by Castle to the game, but a seat was left empty in their friend's honor.
 He also mentions being friends with Jonathan Kellerman, Wes Craven, and Stephen King.

 In the fifth season, Castle finally meets his father (portrayed by James Brolin), whom he learns is a spy when he helps him rescue Alexis when she was kidnapped.
 A Russian enemy of Castle's father seeks revenge for the Russian's murdered wife, so he kidnaps Alexis to lure him out.
 His father has been checking in on him, his mom, and Alexis their whole lives.

 At the end of the final fifth-season episode, Castle proposes marriage to Beckett just as she prepares to reveal her decision on a Washington, DC job offer.
 The episode ends before she answers.
 At the beginning of the first sixth-season episode, "Valkyrie", Kate accepts.

 They are finally married during the seventh season in a private wedding with their family, taking place at Castle's house in the Hamptons.

-In the eighth and final season, Beckett estranges herself from Castle in order to protect him from LokSat, a deadly mastermind who she's after, although they are married still and very much in love.
+In the eighth and final season, Beckett estranges herself from Castle in order to protect him from LokSat, a deadly mastermind whom she's after, although they are married still and very much in love.
 Beckett starts living elsewhere, not letting Castle know about LokSat.
 After the events of "Mr. And Mrs. Castle" they get back together.
 Alexis becomes Castle's main helping hand in his P.I. agency.
 In the series finale, a flash forward to seven years later shows Castle and Beckett are the parents of three children.